 There is probably no other centreboard boat in the world which combines these qualities as happily; it is this great versatility that makes her so outstanding as a racing and cruising boat.

 Since the Wayfarer was originally designed there have been improvements in materials and production techniques which have lead to a variety of different versions all sharing the same hull shape and sail plan.
-The Wayfarer currently has a Portsmouth Number of 1107 (RYA 2016).
+The Wayfarer currently has a Portsmouth Number of 1102 (2017), reduced from 1107 in 2016.

 Wayfarer Vital Statistics